-And so, with this bit of overthinking, I can still smile and laugh with myself which lends me to poeticness too.
+And so, with this bit of overthinking, I can still smile and laugh with myself, which leads me to poeticness too.

-Let’s turn down the sun and let’s turn up the moon.
+Let’s turn down the sun, and let’s turn up the moon.
 Let’s trace the stars with our eyelashes.
 Let’s listen to the circles together.
-Let’s dream a wide dream.
+Let’s dream a vast dream.

 Let’s make this world more true.